This homemade Spruce tips tincture provides a burst of energy in a small portable bottle, helps remove toxins, and strengthens your immune system.

 - Can reduce inflammation in rheumatoid arthritis

-- It’s healing power can help heal wounds
+- Its healing power can help heal wounds

 - A drop or two of the tincture is sufficient to add flavor to your cocktails.